MikeHopley/ftl-ships-strategy/README.md

-# ftl-ships-strategy
+# FTL ships guide
-Strategy guide to all ships in FTL
+Strategy and early-game tactics for all ships

 https://mikehopley.github.io/ftl-ships-strategy/